Roing

 Roing is the district headquarter of Lower Dibang Valley district in the Indian state of Arunachal Pradesh.
 It is the last major township at the north-eastern frontier of India.

 Demographics

-As of 2011 India census, Roing had a population of 11,389 of which 6,064 are males while 5,325 are females.
-Roing has an average literacy rate of 88.39%, higher than the national average of 65.38%: male literacy is 91.94%, and female literacy is 84.35%.
-The population of Children age 0-6 is 1157 which is 10.16% of the total population of Roing.
+As of 2011 India census, Roing had a population of 11,389 of which 6,064 are males and 5,325 females.
+Roing has an average literacy rate of 88.39%, higher than the national average of 65.38%: male literacy is 91.94%, and female literacy 84.35%.
+The population of children age 0-6 is 1157, constituting 10.16% of the total population of Roing.

 The female Sex Ratio is 878 against the state average of 938.
-Moreover, the Child Sex Ratio in Roing is around 875 compared to the Arunachal Pradesh state average of 972.
+Moreover, the child sex ratio in Roing is around 875 compared to the Arunachal Pradesh state average of 972.

 Roing has total administration over 2,617 houses to which it supplies basic amenities like water and sewerage.